dhirajksharma/collabchain/backend/README.md

 ## Package Manager and Commands

-The project is setup using `yarn package manager`
+The project is setup using `yarn package manager version 1.22.19`

 Here are the two commands we are using
+- `yarn install` to install the dependencies post cloning
 - `yarn dev` to run the server in development mode using nodemon
-- `yarn start` to run the server in production
+- `yarn start` to run the server in production mode using node

 ## Environment Variables